-I will shortly explain the offense with which the Defendant is charged and the elements the government must prove in order to establish that the Defendant is guilty of that offense.
+I will shortly explain the offenses with which the Defendant is charged and the elements the government must prove in order to establish that the Defendant is guilty of those offenses.

-For the government to prove the Defendant guilty of an offense, it must convince you, beyond a reasonable doubt, that it has proven each and every element of that offense.
+In order for the government to prove the Defendant guilty of an offense, it must convince you, beyond a reasonable doubt, that it has proved each and every element of that offense.
 Possibilities or even probabilities are not sufficient.

-If the government fails to prove one or more elements of the offense beyond a reasonable doubt, you must find the Defendant not guilty of that particular offense.
+If the government fails to prove any one or more elements of the offense beyond a reasonable doubt, you must find the Defendant not guilty of that particular offense.

-On the other hand, if you are convinced, beyond a reasonable doubt, that all elements of an offense with which the Defendant has been charged have been proved, then you should find the Defendant guilty of that offense.
+On the other hand, if you are convinced, beyond a reasonable doubt, that all elements of an offense with which the Defendant has been charged have been proved, then you should find the Defendant quilty of that offense.

-Bear in mind that the requirement that the government prove each and every element of the offense with which the Defendant is charged does not mean that the government is required to prove every statement contained in the Indictment.
+Bear in mind that the requirement that the government prove every element of the offenses with which the Defendant is charged does not mean that the government is required to prove every statement contained in the Indictment.

-What it means is that the government must prove facts sufficient to prove all of the elements of the offense with which the Defendant is charged, as I have explained them.
+What it means is that the government must prove facts sufficient to prove all of the elements of the offenses with which the Defendant is charged, as I have explained them.